Thoughts

 Share of global CO₂e by hard-to-abate industrial sector, 2023.
 The dashed red line marks the total 'clean industry' investment share (~7.4% of $2.1 trillion in global clean energy investment, 2024).
 Source: Climate TRACE v5.5, CC 4.0 (emissions); BloombergNEF Energy Transition Investment Trends 2025 public summary (investment reference line).

-It’s galling.
-Possibly embarrassing.
+It feels intellectually galling to me.
+Embarrassing.
+Though to be fair, I should not be alone.
 Most of us in developed economies carry a slice of this guilt.
 I benefit from the thick concrete walls that surround me.
 The steel of my staircase.
 The fuel of my flights.
+So do my peers.

-We’ve been here before, and the teacher is an uncomfortable one.
+We’ve been here before, and the teacher is uncomfortably looming overhead, with a faint whiff of hairspray.

 Holes in the Greenhouse